 2- Take Low-Fat Diet:

-You have to change the way you eat.
-Low-fat food and low-cholesterol diet helps you to maintain a healthy lipid level. level.
-Low-fat diet includes green, leafy vegetables including onions, carrots, sweet potatoes, cucumber, cauliflower, lettuce and spinach are the perfect low-fat foods and contain little to no fats!
+You have to change the way you eat to deter the risk of heart disease.
+Low-fat food and low-cholesterol diet helps you to maintain a healthy lipid level.
+Low-fat diet includes green, leafy vegetables like lettuce and spinach alongside others like onions, carrots, sweet potatoes, cucumber, cauliflower; these are the perfect low-fat foods as they contain little to no fats!

 3- Reduce Weight: